Chalarangelo/30-seconds-of-code/snippets/reset-all-styles.md

 ### Reset all styles

 Reset all styles to default values with one css property.
+This will no affect `direction` and `unicode-bidi` properties.

 #### HTML